EMPOWERING VOTERS. DEFENDING DEMOCRACY.

-The League of Women Voters of Maine is a public policy organization.
-As a non-profit, non-partisan organization, the League does not support or oppose candidates or political parties.
+The League of Women Voters of Maine is a nonpartisan, grassroots political organization that encourages informed and active participation in government, works to increase understanding of major public policy issues, and influences public policy through education and advocacy.
+We never support or oppose any political party or candidate.
 Membership is open to anyone 16 years of age or older.

-JOINThe League is a powerful, grassroots organization that works to educate voters and make government more accountable to the people.
+Become a member.The League is a powerful, grassroots membership organization that works to educate voters and make government more accountable to the people.

 What We Do